NowakArtur97/Anime-Downloader/README.md

 - Saving the status of an anime
 - Downloading episodes taking into account the download priority
 - Saving anime titles in the database at the start of the application
-- Taking screenshots in case of download failure
+- Retry, change of download server and taking screenshots in case of download failure
 - Using producer and consumer pattern

 ## Status